demisto/content/Packs/MicrosoftGraphMail/Integrations/MicrosoftGraphMail/README.md

 ### msgraph-mail-create-folder
 ***
-Creates a new folder under specified the specified folder (parent).
+Creates a new folder under the specified folder (parent).

 #### Base Command